 Whilst the observer programmes have been running for a number of years they have been abandoned in some countries on the basis that no records of incidental catch of marine mammals were made.
-For this reason, Denmark has not undertaken dedicated cetacean monitoring for its pelagic trawl fishery in recent years (monitoring is undertaken of its gillnet fisheries under the Data Collection Regulation (DCR) scheme).
-ICES WGBYC (2020) note that, "the reason for not continuing previous monitoring programmes from 2006-2008 was that the observer schemes, with a coverage of up to 7%, had no records of incidental bycatch of cetaceans.
-A much higher coverage would be needed to detect any bycaught cetaceans and other marine mammals in the Danish pelagic trawl fishery but this was also considered to be a very expensive task compared to the likely outcome."
+For this reason, Denmark has not undertaken a specific marine monitoring programme for its pelagic trawl fishery (monitoring is undertaken of its gillnet fisheries under the Data Collection Regulation (DCR) scheme) and Latvia is proposing to do the same in future for its pelagic trawl fisheries (ICES, 2019a).
+Observer coverage for some of these fisheries has been low (<5%).